Running an Inedo Product's Services Interactively

 From here, you can log-in to the web application as you normally would.
 Expect to see “service not running” warnings in a number of places

-including the header, but builds and deployments should still will work in exactly the same way:
+including the header, but everything should still will work in exactly the same way.

 Do not start the service while running interactively as it will likely result in several UnauthorizedAccessExceptions.